sigstore/sigstore-blog/content/pypi-attestations-ga.md

 can submit attestations for both PyPI and downstream users to verify.

-An important piece of the story for attestations on PyPI is **default enablement**: if a project uses [Trusted Publishing], simply upgrading to [`pypa/gh-action-pypi-publish`] [v1.11.0] or newer will result in attestation generation by default, with no changes required.
+An important piece of the story for attestations on PyPI is **default enablement**: if a project uses [Trusted Publishing] and the [canonical GitHub Action] then they'll produce attestations by default, with no changes required.

 This works because Trusted Publishing already uses the same [OpenID Connect] building blocks as Sigstore, meaning that existing workflows can use